Recreational Trails Program funds may be used for the following:

 - Applications are accepted on a rotating basis.

-- Applications will be reviewed by the Recreational Trails Program Advisory Committee which meets on the third Tuesday of even (2nd, 4th, 6th, 8th, 10th, 12th) months.
+- Applications will be reviewed by the Recreational Trails Program Advisory Committee which meets quarterly on the first Monday in February, May, August, and November.

 - The Advisory Committee is also available to provide direction in completing applications.
-Interested applicants should contact Heather Deutsch to be added to the Recreational Trails Program Advisory Committee meeting agenda.
+Interested applicants should contact Michael Alvino to be added to the Recreational Trails Program Advisory Committee meeting agenda.

 Recreational Trails Program funds are available in the form of grants to non-profits.
 Projects may also be performed in-house or by an outside contractor, following the District of Columbia procurement process.